austinliu05/dcf-website/README.md

 Begin by cloning the repository into your local environment git clone https://github.com/austinliu05/dcf-website.git

-Run npm start to get the local website loaded
+Run 'npm start' to get the local website loaded

 Follow thru tutorial